Burl Toler: Educational career

 Toler worked for 17 years at Benjamin Franklin Middle School in San Francisco as a teacher and as the district's first African American secondary school principal.
 The former Ben Franklin Middle School campus, now the home of two charter schools (Gateway High School and KIPP SF Bay Academy), was renamed in his honor on October 22, 2006.

-Toler was also on the Board of Trustees of his Alma Mater the University of San Francisco from 1987 until 1998.
+Toler was also on the Board of Trustees of his alma mater the University of San Francisco from 1987 until 1998.

 Personal life

 Toler was married in 1952 and had six children with his wife Melvia.
-He has eight grandchildren and two brothers and one sister.
+He has eight grandchildren and two brothers, and one sister.

-Toler along with Hall of Famer and Olympian Ollie Matson were initiated into the Kappa Alpha Psi fraternity (Gamma Alpha chapter) on April 17, 1950.
+Toler, along with Hall of Famer and Olympian Ollie Matson were initiated into the Kappa Alpha Psi fraternity (Gamma Alpha chapter) on April 17, 1950.
 He died in Castro Valley, California on August 16, 2009.

-His grandson, Burl Toler III, is an American football wide receiver.
-He was signed by the San Jose Sabercats of the Arena Football League on October 17, 2006, and spent several months on NFL team rosters from 2006-2008.
+His son, Burl Toler II, played football at the University of California, Berkeley from 1974-1977, and was a two-year starter at linebacker.
+His grandson, Burl Toler III, is currently an American football coach at UCLA.
+As a player, he was signed by the San Jose SaberCats of the Arena Football League on October 17, 2006, and spent several months on NFL team rosters from 2006 to 2008.